arathron123/mystic-editor/README.md

 If you want to expand the rom to 32 banks add the --romexpand argument before encoding like this example **python3 mystic-editor.py --rom stockRoms/en.gb --addr addr_en_romexpand.txt --romexpand -e**

+Optional argument when encoding: --fix-checksum (it fixes the header and global checksums of the rom)

 Feel free to join our discord server https://discord.gg/mdTDMKh5FR